ne0guille/paxos_trader/README.md

 I have written pseudo code in getMyWalletBalances() to get the account wallet balances.
 It attempt to follow the instructions at https://api.itbit.com/docs#faq-2.-how-do-i-sign-a-request?
+I found the instreuctions hard to follow so the code shows my 'best attempt". but may be wrong in several places!
 I am unable to get this working as either I get errors about the dependency array, or, if I add the dependencies suggested, I get runaway http calls which leads to my api being blocked for a few minutes due to thousandss of API calls.

-Your task is to get the code working so that it retrieves the wallet balances.
+Your task is to get the code working so that it retrieves the wallet balances for a given API key.
 The psuedo code to retrieve balances is guessed code so you can change anything in it to get it working.

-As part of this I expect you to open a PAXOS account in order to test it.
+As part of this I expect you to open a PAXOS account in order to test it with your own Paxos API key.

 You will need to add a .env file with a REACT_APP_paxos=123456789 (replace with your key).